Understanding Your Fibromyalgia Pain Relief Options

 There are a number of natural supplements and products that have been helpful for some with fibromyalgia.

-- Topical creams or ointments may help relieve pain.
+- Topical creams or ointments.
+These may help relieve pain.
 Some contain capsaicin, the substance that makes chili peppers hot, creating a warming sensation.
 Other products may contain menthol or peppermint, which causes a cooling sensation.
 Choosing which is right for you depends on whether you find more relief from heat or cold.

 Before trying any new vitamins or supplements, talk with your doctor to make sure they will not interfere with any other medications or conditions.